Vape debate: Are e-cigarettes wiping out teen smoking?

 In a paper last year, Levy, Warner and several colleagues estimated that smoking among 12th graders has fallen three times faster since an uptick of e-cigarette use around 2014, compared with the earlier long-term trend.

-But government researchers who collect annual smoking and vaping figures warn against making a connection between the two.
+However, the authors did not conclude that e-cigarettes caused the decline and noted that it could have been influenced by other factors, such as anti-tobacco campaigns.

-Brian King of the Centers for Disease Control and Prevention says survey data cannot prove a cause and effect between vaping and smoking rates.
+Brian King of the Centers for Disease Control and Prevention also emphasized that survey data cannot prove a cause and effect between vaping and smoking rates.
 Therefore, it’s impossible to know which teens avoided or quit smoking due to vaping, versus those who would never have picked up cigarettes anyway.

 Additionally, the data suggest many of the estimated 5.3 million underage students who vape were never at risk to become smokers.